LogoOsome

 If You Do It Yourself

-If you have the time, energy and inclination to do it yourself, it’s possible to register a limited company on your own.
+If you have the time, energy and inclination to do it yourself, it’s possible to set up a limited company on your own.
 The process is straightforward, but it requires some basic knowledge of how companies work.
-You will need to know the details of the business, its purpose, and the necessary documentation (ex. the Articles of Association).
+You will need to know the company details, its purpose, and the necessary documentation (e.g., the Articles of Association).

 With an Accountant

-You can hire a qualified accountant to help create your limited company and then file all the necessary forms with the government.
+You can engage professional accounting services to help set up a limited company and then file all the necessary forms with the government.
 A good accountant will be able to answer all your questions and explain how they expect things to go if you choose to work with them.

-The cost of their service will vary depending on the size and complexity of your business as well as what their specialization is.
-Typically, if an accountant specializes in your industry, they are likely to charge you a higher fee for their expertise.
+The cost of their service will vary depending on the size and complexity of your business as well as what their specialisation is.
+Typically, if an accountant specialises in your industry, they are likely to charge you a higher fee for their expertise.

 With Company Formation Agent

-The final option for registering your company is to hire someone to act as a company formation agent— someone who has experience setting up companies and knows what they are doing when it comes to filing paperwork and moderating with the government.
+The final option for setting up a limited company is to hire someone to act as a company formation agent — someone who has experience in company registration and knows what they are doing when it comes to filing paperwork and moderating with the government.

 While such an agent might charge more than an accountant, they could help you avoid problems down the line by taking care of all paperwork beforehand and filing everything correctly, saving you money later down the line.
 They will be responsible for being the bridge between you and the government, so you won’t have to bother yourself with learning about the process.